 Metsä Group’s principles for forest use and management

+We are constantly developing our operations and want to be a forerunner in promoting regenerative forestry in our owner-members’ forests.
 We are committed to the principles of regenerative forestry, aiming to verifiably improve the state of forest nature by 2030.
-We implement regenerative forestry principles through various measures as part of our daily work in Finnish forests.
-We support measures enhancing the state of biodiversity and waterbodies through substantial investments in non-commercial forests.
+We implement regenerative forestry principles through various measures in Finnish forests.

 Metsä Group’s mission is to increase the value of the forests and related assets of Metsäliitto Cooperative’s owner-members.
 Our owner-members decide on the management of their forests.